toddcf/code-snippets/javascript/arrays/loops/some.md

 # Some

 Condense everything in an array down into a single value -- a true or false.
 You are basically asking, "Do ANY the records match my criteria?"
+Or, "Does AT LEAST ONE thing in this array match my criteria?"

 *NOTE: This is a close cousin of "every."*